HomeItinerariesToursBlogDay GuidesLocations

 Toyonotsuru Shuzo, Chiba

-4 (59)BreweryManufacturerFoodServicePoint Of InterestEstablishment
+4 (59)BreweryManufacturerServiceFoodPoint Of InterestEstablishment

 Toyonotsuru Shuzo is a historic sake brewery located in Otaki Town, Chiba Prefecture, operating since the Tenmei period between 1781 and 1789.
 Currently run by the 17th generation of the founding family under owner and sake master Toyohiko Tajima, the brewery stands as the sole surviving sake producer in what was once a thriving castle town with multiple breweries.
 The brewery initially started in the Zenigami area of Otaki before relocating to its current location in 1874 following the Meiji Restoration.